metamath/metamath-exe/fuzz/README.md

 one can overshoot it by up to `--timeout`.
 With only `--duration` the iteration count is unlimited.

+### The Proof Assistant

+Half of all iterations run a generated `PROVE` session instead of one of the commands above.
+This is worth calling out because the obvious way to write it does not work: `PROVE *` needs a label matching exactly one statement, so on a database with several `$p` statements, or none, it fails and the rest of the session goes nowhere.
+Measured over mutated inputs it entered the Proof Assistant only **37%** of the time.
+Taking a real `$p` label out of the file under test raises that to **83%**.

+Two more things were needed before the sessions did anything useful:

+- **Delete the proof first.** Against a proof that is already complete, `IMPROVE` and `UNIFY` print "already complete" and return.
+Issuing `DELETE ALL` leaves the proof unknown so they have work to do, which is what reaches `proveFloating()` and `makeSubstUnif()`.
+- **Blank lines and `_EXIT_PA`.** metamath prompts for a missing optional argument and consumes the next line of the script when it does, so each operation is followed by a blank line.
+And `EXIT` from a changed proof asks for confirmation, which would eat a line too; `_EXIT_PA` leaves without prompting.

+The sessions cost throughput, roughly 25% fewer iterations per second, and are worth it: against `master` they found three distinct bugs the command list alone did not, two of them inside `mmpfas.c`.
+Extend `PA_OPS` to reach more of it.

 ### Seeds and repeatability

 Every run picks a random base seed and prints it, and worker N draws from